rsyncOSX/RsyncOSXdocs/content/post/Built.md

 categories = ["general information"] lastmod = "2022-12-29"
 +++
 RsyncOSX and RsyncUI shares a few of the basic components.
 RsyncOSX is a pure Swift and Storyboard based macOS application.
 RsyncUI is a pure SwiftUI and Swift based macOS application.
 SwiftUI is a *declarative* programming paradigm vs Swift´s *imperativ* paradigm.
-Both apps utilizes another great declarativ library Combine developed by Apple.
+Both apps utilizes another great declarative library Combine developed by Apple.
 As well as JSON files for storing tasks, logrecords and user configuration.

 ## RsyncOSX vs RsyncUI